BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-Regarding c), since the test functions are supported in the open set $(0,M)\times(0,+\infty)$ and hence the boundaries are not touched, then the proof is the same as for the Cauchy problem in \cite{AmadoriGuerra01} and we omit it.
+Since the test functions are supported in the open set $(0,M)\times(0,+\infty)$ and hence the boundaries are not touched, then the proof is the same as for the Cauchy problem in Ref.~\cite{AmadoriGuerra01} and we omit it.